 As an exception to the above rule, Japanese escorted river transport allows ground units to travel along an uncontrolled river route, as long as no hex bordering the travelled section contains an enemy-controlled KMT stronghold.
-This requires a Japanese fleet to perform a river transport escort mission [17.5.3].
+The unit must pay 1 MP for every hex containing an enemy unit and bordering the river (0 MP if no enemy units) This requires a Japanese fleet to perform a river transport escort mission [17.5.3].